TL;DR

 | TOTAL LIFETIME BURDEN | £4,700,000+ | A conservative estimate of the total financial impact. |

-Beyond the pounds and pence, the bio-aging crisis imposes a 'Time Tax'.
+Beyond the pounds and pence, the bio-ageing crisis imposes a 'Time Tax'.
 You pay for it with the most valuable currency you have: years of healthy, vibrant life.
 Medical science has increased our lifespan (how long we live), but our healthspan (how long we live in good health) is failing to keep pace.

 A 2025 report from Public Health England projects that a male born today can expect to spend his final 16 years in a state of ill-health, while for a female, it's over 19 years.
-Accelerated biological aging brings this period of poor health forward, robbing you of what should be your golden years.
+Accelerated biological ageing brings this period of poor health forward, robbing you of what should be your golden years.

 Think about what this 'Time Tax' steals from you: